-A National Leadership Team, made up of the Bishop and five Directors (Administrative Services, Global and Intercultural Ministries, Church Planting, Personnel and Church Health) model team leadership.
+A National Leadership Team, made up of the Bishop and five Directors (Administrative Services, Church Planting, Leadership Development and Church Health) model team leadership.
 Network Leaders (local church pastors) lead networks of pastors.
 Each Network Leader has a Mentor.

 Bishop Cliff Fletcher leads the Canadian Church by election of the General Conference.